Kthombare-dev/WebLoom/server/README.md

   - Query params: `?limit=50&offset=0`

 ### Questions (AI-Powered)
-- `POST /api/question` - Ask a question (uses Gemini AI if API key is set)
+- `POST /api/question` - Ask a question (uses Gemini AI if API key is set).
+If a token is provided, answers only use that user’s scraped content; otherwise, it falls back to all public content.
   ```json
   {
     "question": "What is machine learning?"